kagisearch/kagi-docs/docs/kagi/plans/team-plan.md

 ## Removing Team Members

-From the [Members tab](https://kagi.com/settings?p=members) you can remove team members by selecting the ellipses (...) next to the user and selecting "Remove from the team".
+From the [Members tab](https://kagi.com/settings?p=members) you can remove team members by selecting the ellipsis (...) next to the user and selecting "Remove from the team".
 <img src="./media/member_management.png"  width="675" alt="Remove Members">

 ## Upgrade Team Members

-From the [Members tab](https://kagi.com/settings?p=members) you can upgrade team members by selecting the ellipses (...) next to the user and selecting "Upgrade to Team Member".
+From the [Members tab](https://kagi.com/settings?p=members) you can upgrade team members by selecting the ellipsis (...) next to the user and selecting "Upgrade to Team Member".
 <img src="./media/member_management.png"  width="675" alt="Upgrade Members">

 ## Managing Usage